The National Journalism Center

 Do I need letters of recommendation?

 You do not need to submit letters of recommendation; full contact information for your references is preferred.
 You may submit reference letters if you choose, but only in addition to submitting detailed contact information for your references.
-However, they often slow down the application process and they must be submitted on official letterhead.

 What writing samples do you prefer?

 Ultimately, we would like interns to have published news clips that best exemplify your talents as a news reporter.
 However, we recognize that some candidates might not have news clips; if you do not have published material, please send us an academic sample that clearly demonstrates your writing ability (no longer than 5 pages).
-If you are sending academic samples, we recommend sending them from courses that would related to an internship in Washington, including papers on public policy, economics, business, communications, journalism, etc.
+If you are sending academic samples, we recommend sending them from courses that would relate to an internship in Washington, including papers on public policy, economics, business, communications, journalism, etc.

 What are you seeking in a candidate?